There are a two primary ways to install commercial bike racks. Either in-ground or surface mount.

 For example, in-ground bike racks have longer leg posts to account for the section that will be encased in concrete.

-In this post, we’ll look at each of these installation methods in more detail.
-As well as provide step-by-step instructions for each.
+In this post, we’ll look at each of these installation methods in more detail, as well as provide step-by-step instructions on how to install a bike rack in concrete.

 Note: The information in this post is meant to provide a general understanding of common installation methods for commercial bike racks.
 Please refer to the documentation that accompanies your product or local codes for specific installation instructions.